About the Books

 Welcome to Vermont and the Green Mountain and Butler Series, featuring the Abbott family, proprietors of the Green Mountain Country Store.
 This series was inspired by a story I saw on the NBC News about the real-life Vermont Country Store and the Orton family that owns it.
 I was fascinated by the story of a modern-day family running an old-fashioned country store in the mountains of Vermont.
 After a memorable weekend in Vermont in which I visited both of the

-A GREEN MOUNTAIN ROMANCE is a registered trademark with the United States Patent & Trademark Office.
+A GREEN MOUNTAIN ROMANCE and BUTLER, VT are registered trademarks with the United States Patent & Trademark Office.

 Books in Order

 The Green Mountain and Butler, Vermont Series books are each stand-alone stories, but you would enjoy them more if you read them in order.
 Click on the link for each book to access ebook, paperback and audio purchase links as well as excerpts and other information about the books.

 It all started with the NBC Nightly News when Marie watched a segment on the Vermont Country Store (VCS) and the Orton family who owns it and was immediately intrigued by the notion of a family running an old-fashioned country store.
 Marie visited and shopped at both store locations in Weston and Rockingham and the research for the Green Mountain Series set in Vermont had begun.

 “Suffice to say it was certainly no sacrifice to spend time in such a stunningly beautiful place,” Marie says.
 “I absolutely love the scenery, the mountains, the people, the quaint small towns and the quirky slices of life that make it such a special place.”